 You and I wandering on the snake’s tail – Thilo Frank x Phillip C. Reiner, 2016

 "You and I wandering on the snake's tail" spirals wooden triangles around an empty center.
 Each equilateral triangle offsets slightly from the previous, rotating incrementally as the structure descends.
-The tips spiral inward and down, eventually disappearing into the ground.
-The mathematical spiral creates organic appearance-from some angles the structure floats, from others it grows from earth.
+The tips spiral inward and down, terminating below ground level.
+The mathematical spiral produces organic appearance-viewing angles alter perceived structural relationships.
 Visitors walk through the open center, experiencing the spiral from within.
 Originally created for Lichtparcour Braunschweig, the pavilion now resides at ARKEN Museum.
 Sensor-controlled lighting activates at night, emphasizing the spiral geometry.
 The wooden slats, suspended on steel cables, combine structural lightness with visual presence.

 Photography: Thilo Frank